Pasacao Explained

 Japanese occupation

-The Six Daughters of Charity landed on Pasacao's shore to establish Naga City's first regular girls' school, Universidad de Santa Isabel.
+The Six Daughters of Charity arrived in Pasacao to establish Naga's first regular girls' school, Universidad de Santa Isabel.

 Geography

-The total land area of Pasacao is approximately, with much of the terrain consisting of rolling hills and mountains.
-The town's topography is characterized by steep slopes, with elevations ranging from sea level to over above sea level.
+It covers an area of approximately 149.54km2.
+The municipality is characterized by flat lowlands in the north and east, consisting of silt,[12] and mountainous regions in the west.
+The western area mainly features rolling hills that are part of the highlands surrounding the Ragay Gulf, with the terrain primarily consisting of limestones, sandstones, and marls.[13]
+[14] The town's topography is characterized by steep slopes, with elevations ranging from sea level to over above sea level.
 The highest point in the town is Mount Bernacci, which stands at above sea level.

 Barangays